 Most places had electricity, and it wasn’t an issue to charge our electronic gadgets.
 However, the plugs are the same as in France, so we needed adaptors.
 The multiple sockets were super useful as we have several cameras and phones to charge every day.

-If you plan to go off the beaten track and stay in a remote area as we did in Lifou, you will not have electricity.
-A powerbank* can be very useful to charge your cameras if you are an underwater addict like us shooting every fish of New Caledonia lagoons.
-If you have the budget, I recommend upgrading to a durable one with a solar panel* that can be used in even more situations.
+If you plan to go off the beaten track and stay in a remote area, as we did in Lifou, you will not have electricity.
+A powerbank can be very useful to charge your cameras if you are an underwater addict like us, taking pics of every fish in the New Caledonia lagoons.
+Make sure to check the airline rules.

 25. Car charger

-I always bring a car charger* when we plan to rent a vehicle.
-Road trips are excellent to discover a country.
-But as we often use the GPS when driving abroad, we quickly use up my phone battery.
+I always bring a car charger when we plan to rent a vehicle.
+Road trips are excellent for discovering a country.
+But as we often use the GPS when driving abroad, we quickly use up our phone battery.

 We hire most gear when we go scuba diving in New Caledonia.
-Equipment was always well maintained and often very recent.
-We always bring our masks and our fins, if we plan multiple dives.
-I’ve had bad experiences with hiring fins on the Great Barrier Reef (huge blisters) so now I prefer to bring mine, even if they’re bulky.
+Equipment was always well-maintained and often very recent.
+We always bring our masks and our fins if we plan multiple dives.
+I’ve had bad experiences with hiring fins on the Great Barrier Reef (huge blisters), so now I prefer to bring mine.
+We’ve upgraded to travel fins (check Aqualung Storm for barefoot or Scubapro GO Sport if you want boots and more power).

-I highly recommend bringing your dive computer.
+I highly recommend bringing your dive computer (mine is a Garmin Descent Mk2S).
 You may be surprised to see that they sometimes do not offer a dive computer in their list of equipment for hire.
 I really prefer to dive with a computer.
-It’s safer and you don’t have to follow closely your guide to have the same profile.
+It’s safer, and you don’t have to follow your guide closely to have the same profile.

 Cutlery, food, and containers